How to Install Python3 RHEL6

 Error: Nothing to do

-The problem is that the default yum repositories for Red Hat 6 are not being updated with the latest versions of Python, but the new versions are available in the Red Hat Software Collections repo, however, this repo is not enabled by default.
+The default yum repositories for Red Hat 6 are not being updated with the latest versions of Python, but new versions are available in the Red Hat Software Collections repo; however, this repo is not enabled by default, and you need to have a paid subscription to access them.

 • Install Python from the source code.